Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The former seediness remains, what with its erotic shops and sex shows, but it has become much tamer, with families gathering around park benches on traffic islands and young people pedaling by on bike lanes.

-Just be aware that Pigalle is a red light district and as such, many establishments are designed to part you from your cash.
-There are plenty of stories of unsuspecting tourists whose exorbitant bar or club bills have required emergency assistance from friends and family.
+Just be aware that Pigalle, as a red light district, has many establishments designed to part you from your cash.
+There are plenty of stories of unsuspecting tourists whose exorbitant bar or club bills have required emergency assistance from friends and family, not to mention police.

 In the arrondissement’s northern part, however, it’s a different story, and the closer you get to the ring road, the worse it gets.

-At night (and I’ve stayed in this part of town), stepping off the bus or emerging the Métro can be a little scary, especially if you’re a woman on your own.
+At night (and I’ve stayed in this part of town), stepping off the bus or emerging from the last Métro can be a little daunting, especially if you’re a woman on your own.
 Stay away from subway stations like Marx Dormoy, Porte de Clignancourt and Porte de la Chapelle, especially at night.

-Other neighborhoods you should avoid in this arrondissement are Barbès-Rochechouart and the Goutte d’Or, known for delinquency and trafficking, especially drugs.
+Other neighborhoods you might avoid in this arrondissement are Barbès-Rochechouart (on the border of the 9th, 10th and 18th) and the Goutte d’Or, where the drug trade isn't unknown.

 Other than Montmartre, the other reason you might come here is to visit the fabulous Puces de Saint-Ouen, one of the best flea markets in the world.
-It's a good thing it operates in daytime, because this is not an area you'd wander around at night.
+It's a good thing it operates in daytime, because the area is a little less welcoming at night.

-Right next to the 18th is the 19th district, another arrondissement that is a safer place in daytime than at night.
+Right next to the 18th is the 19th district, another arrondissement that is better in daytime than at night.

-During the day, it’s highly diverse, with a mixture of residents from all corners of the world giving it a very global vibe.
-There are also lovely parks here, including one of my favorites, the Buttes-Chaumont.
+During the day, it’s highly diverse, with a mixture of residents from all corners of the world giving it a wonderful global vibe.
+There are also lovely parks here, like the Buttes-Chaumont.

 Mouzaia has a leafy village-like vibe, cobblestones and all, and is home to the Grand Mosque of Paris, well worth visiting.

-At night, however, I'd steer completely clear.
-This part of the arrondissement becomes a "most dangerous area", with more than its fair share of robberies and drug trafficking, especially around Stalingrad and Jean-Jaurès.
+And I'd steer clear at night.
+This part of the arrondissement has more than its fair share of robberies and drug trafficking, especially around Stalingrad and Jean-Jaurès.

 The first district is the “main” tourist arrondissement of Paris, by and large a safe area: it is the one that houses the Louvre Museum and the Tuileries.
 You’ll find plenty of tourists here, but your biggest challenge will be avoiding pickpockets and purse snatchers.

-The Chatelêt-Les Halles metro station is also in this arrondissement and it is huge, possibly the largest underground station in the world, one with interminable corridors that can be downright spooky at night.
+The Chatelêt-Les Halles metro station is also in this arrondissement and it is huge, possibly the largest underground station in the world, with interminable corridors that can be downright spooky if few people are around.
 I try to avoid it once commuters have gone home, but even in daytime, I’ll keep an eye on my belongings.

 A number of arrondissements in Paris are largely fine, but the occasional street or block or two should be avoided at night, or precautions taken.